-Researchers at M86 Security said they uncovered a targeted attack against customers of a large UK-based financial institution that used a new version of the Zeus banking Trojan to compromise
+Researchers at M86 Security said they uncovered a targeted attack against customers of a large UK-based financial institution that used a new version of the Zeus banking Trojan to compromise 3,000 accounts and steal more than $1 million.

 The attack used a combination of Zeus v3 and the Eleanore and Phoenix exploit kits to target and infect the systems of customers of the global financial institution, according to M86 Security Inc., an Orange, Calif.-based provider of Web and email security.
 The websites used to host the attack were UK-specific, said Bradley Anstis, vice president of technical strategy at M86.